HMS Swallow (1745): Return journey

-With forty members of his crew unable to work the ship, Carteret then headed for Batavia.
+With forty members of his crew unable to work the ship, Carteret headed for Batavia.
 They arrived at the Dutch port of Makassar on 15 December where the Dutch refused the crew provisions, because of a fear that such an action would upset the local power balance.
 Angered by this, Carteret brought the Dutch officials on board Swallow to show them the condition of his ship and crew, and then threatened that if they did not help him then he would run Swallow aground in their port.
 The Dutch offered Carteret the use of the small harbour of Bonthain further down the coast, where Swallow restocked and stayed from 21 December 1767 to 22 May 1768.
 They then sailed to Batavia, reaching the town on 3 June and departing on 25 September after further disagreements with the Dutch authorities, whose opinions of Carteret had already been soured by his behaviour at Makassar.
 Swallow then travelled briefly to Java for some more provisions, and was then able to sail for England.